New Owner Frequently Asked Questions

 How do I tow my car?

 Provide your towing operator with the towing guide in your glove compartment.
-You may also call the Roadside Assistance number (877-798-3752) for assistance with proper towing procedures depending on your particular situation.
+You may also call the Roadside Assistance number (877-798-3752) for emergency assistance with proper towing procedures depending on your particular situation.
 Learn more about Tesla’s Roadside Assistance Policy.

 What is covered under Roadside Assistance?